kubeflow/manifests/README.md

 After running the command, you can access the Kubeflow Central Dashboard by doing the following:
 1. Open your browser and visit `http://localhost:8080`.
 You should get the Dex login screen.
 2. Login with the default user's credential.
 The default username is `user` and the default password is `12341234`.

+#### NodePort / LoadBalancer / Ingress

+In order to connect to Kubeflow using NodePort / LoadBalancer / Ingress, you need to setup HTTPS.
+The reason is that many of our web apps (e.g., Tensorboard Web App, Jupyter Web App, Katib UI) use [Secure Cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#restrict_access_to_cookies), so accessing Kubeflow with HTTP over a non-localhost domain does not work.

+Exposing your Kubeflow cluster with proper HTTPS is a process heavily dependent on your environment.
+For this reason, please take a look at the available Kubeflow distributions, which are targeted to specific environments, and select the one that fits your needs.

+---
+**NOTE**

+If you absolutely need to expose Kubeflow over HTTP, you can disable the `Secure Cookies` feature by setting the `APP_SECURE_COOKIES` environment variable to `false` in every relevant web app.
+This is not recommended, as it poses security risks.

+---

 ### Change default user password